nexusportal/nexus-interface/README.md

 - [NEXUS NFT WEIGHTS](https://github.com/nexusportal/nexus-smartcontracts/blob/main/contracts/NexusNFTWeight.sol)

 ### NEXUS CORE MULTISTAKING
 The Nexus Core is where users can stake and time-lock their $NEXU Tokens and Nexus NFTs to earn $NEXU, $NLPs and potentially other Tokens from many different sources.
-Some sources may including fees from Superfarm deposits and
+Some sources may including fees from SuperFarm deposits and
 - [NEXUS CORE MULTISTAKING](https://github.com/nexusportal/nexus-smartcontracts/blob/main/contracts/NexusNFTMultiStaking.sol)

 ### NEXUS CORE MULTISTAKING DISTRIBUTOR